 Jackson, MS 39205-0627

-U.S. Department of Veterans Affairs (VA) provides valuable life insurance benefits to Veterans, Active and Reserve Component Service members and their Families to provide financial security given the extraordinary risks involved in military Service.
+U.S. Department of Veterans Affairs Life Insurance: The VA provides valuable life insurance benefits to Veterans, active and reserve component Service members and their Families to provide financial security given the extraordinary risks involved in military Service.
 The VA provides the following life insurance benefit programs:

-Veterans Group Life Insurance ( VGLI )
+Servicemembers’ Group Life Insurance (SGLI)

-Family Members Group Life Insurance (FSGLI)
+Family Servicemembers’ Group Life Insurance (FSGLI)

-Service Members Group Life Insurance Traumatic Injury Projection (TSGLI)
+Servicemembers' Group Life Insurance Traumatic Injury Protection Program (TSGLI)

-Service-Disabled Veterans Life Insurance (S-DVI)
+Service-Disabled Veterans’ Life Insurance (S-DVI)

-Veterans Mortgage Life Insurance (VMLI)
+Veterans’ Mortgage Life Insurance (VMLI).

 TRICARE Reserve Select Health Insurance: TRICARE Reserve Select is a premium-based plan, available worldwide for Selected Reserve, (Reserve and National Guard) and their Families who meet the following qualifications:

 Not on active duty orders